 Advantages of Private Schools

 - Private schools have a higher reputation in the communities for their academic excellence (even if this is not always the case).
-They can also be linked to large organisations who provide opportunities for work experience and then possible opportunities for employment after school is completed and even following University.
+They can also be linked to large organisations that provide opportunities for work experience and then possible opportunities for employment after school is completed and even following University.

-- Private schools can request upon the condition of enrolment, for a student to read, understand and sign the conduct code which can assist with a tighter disciplinary culture.
+- Private schools can request, upon the condition of enrolment, for a student to read, understand and sign the conduct code, which can assist with a tighter disciplinary culture.

-When you are researching schools be sure to find out details such as when to enrol, the appropriate class placement of your child (or in some cases, many students wish to have the same teacher their older sibling had a few years prior – be sure to put forward the request).
+When you are researching schools, be sure to find out details such as when to enrol, the appropriate class placement of your child (or in some cases, many students wish to have the same teacher their older sibling had a few years prior – be sure to put forward the request).